henrietta-k/adapt-learning-wiki/Core-modules.md

 * Version - ``version-32``
 * OS - ``OS-Mac``

-As well as adding these classes, device.js triggers an event ``'device:resize'``.
-This should be used to find out when the browser has resized and passes the new window size as an argument.
+As well as adding these classes, device.js triggers some events:

+* ``'device:resize'`` - This should be used to find out when the browser has resized and passes the new window size as an argument.

+* ``'device:changed'`` - This is fired when the screen size changes between the set screen sizes ('large', 'medium', 'small') and passes the new screen size as an argument.

 ````
 Adapt.on('device:resize', function(windowWidth) {